Reading at St. Columba’s

 There are many additional reading opportunities.
 As well as reading at Mass and at assemblies, lessons such as science, history, geography and R.E, offer children the chance to develop their research skills.
 Book clubs provide an opportunity to develop ‘reading for pleasure’ with members of staff present who can encourage children and support their book choices.

-At St. Columba’s, we use a synthetic phonics programme called ‘Read Write Inc’ produced by Ruth Miskin.
-Read Write Inc is a method of learning letter sounds and blending them together to read and write words.
+At St. Columba’s, we have recently moved from ‘Read Write Inc’ to ‘Little Wandle’.
 As part of this, children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the different phases, learning and developing their phonics sounds and knowledge.

-For parents, more information about our phonics scheme entitled ‘Read Write Inc’, including videos and tutorials, can be found at:
+For parents, more information about our phonics scheme, including videos and tutorials, can be found at:

 Assessment of Reading